MathiasLengler/TimesTableWebGL/README.md

 ### Bugs

 - the first line has always 0 length
+- gui does not get updated when values get changed by the application

 ### Functionality

-- slow animate
+- slow animate mode
 - GUI
-    - multiplierIncrement x^3 slider
     - opacity x^2 slider/gamma slider
-- coloring methods
-- winston logging
 - arbitrary shapes (Square, Triangle, ...)
 - 3D:
     - tube with multiple stages